Ramakm/ifluencesa/DEPLOYMENT_CHECKLIST.md

-# Windsurf Deployment Checklist
+# Ifluencesa Deployment Checklist

-Use this checklist to ensure a smooth deployment of your Windsurf application.
+Use this checklist to ensure a smooth deployment of your Ifluencesa application.

 ## 🔧 Pre-Deployment Setup